anandsunderraman/jsonsqlonline/branch.md

    to do that we need to write a function that can fetch the schema based on the json path 17th Dec 2025
 4. We now have the schema working.
 We now need to do the following
    a.
-When column names are typed with "." then we need to look ahead to autocomplete
+When column names are typed with "." then we need to look ahead to autocomplete - *** Completed
    b.
-When column is selected then we need to automatically run query
+When column is selected then we need to automatically run query - *** Completed
+   c.
+Implement auto complete for the table names
    c.
 Allow '*' to be added and when added remove other columns and vice versa